From arthritic pain to ligament instabilities, there are many knee injuries that can prevent you from performing your best.

 - IPOW Knee Pain Relief Strap

-But first, here’s a brief explainer on how patellar knee supports work and what you should look for when buying your first brace.
+But first, here’s a brief explainer on how patellar knee straps work and what you should look for when buying your first brace.

 What is a Patellar Knee Support?
 Who Should Use One?